OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 #### Shared mailboxes

-Shared mailbox scenarios in Outlook add-ins aren't currently supported in modern Outlook on the web.
+Mail and calendar are shared with a delegate or shared mailbox user.
+Add-ins are available to the delegate or user in message and appointment read and compose modes.

 ### [Mac](#tab/unix)

-#### Shared mailboxes (preview)
+#### Shared mailboxes

 Mail and calendar are shared with a delegate or shared mailbox user.
 Add-ins are available to the delegate or user in message and appointment read and compose modes.